Chiles Anchos Rellenos de Picadillo (Stuffed Dried Poblano Chiles)

 History & Origin

-Chiles anchos rellenos de picadillo are a refined expression of baroque Puebla cuisine that fuses pre-Hispanic ingredients with colonial techniques and flavours.
+Chiles anchos rellenos de picadillo are a refined expression of baroque Puebla cuisine that fuses pre-Hispanic ingredients with colonial techniques and flavors.
 The ancho chile, which is the dried poblano pepper, was already fundamental in the cooking of the Nahua peoples of the Puebla Valley before the conquest.
-With the arrival of the Spanish and the convent nuns, the tradition developed of stuffing chiles with picadillo enriched with crystallised fruits, raisins, almonds and spices such as cinnamon and clove, creating that sweet-savoury balance that defines Puebla's convent cuisine.
-Unlike fresh stuffed chiles, dried ancho chiles are rehydrated and stuffed without battering, giving them a soft texture and more concentrated flavour.
-These chiles are served during the September independence celebrations, topped with cream and parsley, forming the colours of the Mexican flag.
-They are an essential part of the convent recipe book that UNESCO recognised as Heritage of Humanity.
+With the arrival of the Spanish and the convent nuns, the tradition developed of stuffing chiles with picadillo enriched with crystallised fruits, raisins, almonds and spices such as cinnamon and clove, creating that sweet-savory balance that defines Puebla's convent cuisine.
+Unlike fresh stuffed chiles, dried ancho chiles are rehydrated and stuffed without battering, giving them a soft texture and more concentrated flavor.
+These chiles are served during the September independence celebrations, topped with cream and parsley, forming the colors of the Mexican flag.
+They are an essential part of the convent recipe book that UNESCO recognized as Heritage of Humanity.

 Estimated cost